philippinespire/pire_lcwgs_data_processing/README.md

 First, make sure you are signed into [GEOME](https://geome-db.org/workbench/project-overview).

 Then click on "Project Expeditions" under "Admin" on the left-hand taskbar.
-Click on "+ Create Expediiton".
+Click on "+ Create Expedition".

-Follow our formula for naming the expedition (3 digit species code, year collected, municipality, province, sequencing type; with underscores in between).
+Follow our formula for naming the expedition (Spp_Year_Municipality_Province_SeqType).
 This should be the same name as your metadata sheet.
 - Example: `Sne_1909_Biri_NorthernSamar_lcwgs`
 - Note: GEOME previously allowed for "-" between words, but has since updated their system.
-Two-word provinces were written with a dash (Biri_Northern-Samar), but moving forward they should be written as "Biri_NorthernSamar".
+Two-word municipality/provinces were written with a dash (Biri_Northern-Samar), but moving forward they should be written as "Biri_NorthernSamar".

 Expediton Title and Expedition Code will be the same.